andreamoleri/DataArchitecture/Relazione.md

 class being recommended due to its flexible and concise data representation.
 MongoDB provides a BSON interface for types that can render themselves into a BSON Document, and the `Document` class implements this interface.

-Here is an example of a BSON document, which includes the usual `_id` field serving as the Primary Key and a subdocument represented by the `address` field.
+Here is an example of a BSON document, which includes the usual `_id` field serving as the Primary Key and a sub-document represented by the `address` field.
 The `date` field is represented as a String, though it is advisable to use a specific BSON type for dates.
 Summarizing the aforementioned points, one way to represent BSON documents is by using the `Document` class.
 The `Document` class offers a flexible representation of a BSON document.